 brakes.
 Most natural sounds and also music include lots of impulse

-phase and with equal delays, and so in all directions.
-They also need
+sync with equal delays, in phase, and do so in all directions.
+They

 to originate all from the same

-spot or else the reflected sounds will still have their shapes damaged.
+spot or else the reflected sounds will still have their shapes changed.

-Also transient distortion needs to be absent for impulse shaped sounds
+And also transient distortion needs to be absent for impulse shaped

 to be reproduced undamaged.
-Sine wave tests do not measure any of this.
+Sine wave tests do not test or measure

 Q: It has been demonstrated that the ear is phase deaf.
 Why do you bother about phase-linearity?